To reach a member of our staff, please address an email to the individual you would like to contact and submit to : firstname.lastname@example.org

 Assistant Director of Operations

-Our Newington Shelter is the largest of our three full-service facilities in the state.
-Allyson is responsible for assisting with direction of the daily operations in the Newington and Westport shelters.
-Allyson comes to us with a Bachelor’s Degree in Biological Foundations of Animal Behavior from Franklin & Marshall College.
+As the Assistant Director of Operations, Allyson is responsible for assisting with directing and overseeing the daily operations of all three adoption centers and the Fox Memorial Clinic.
+Allyson comes to us with a Bachelor’s Degree in Biological Foundations of Animal Behavior from Franklin & Marshall College and over 13 years of animal shelter experience.
 Allyson knew she wanted to work with animals since she was a child and has experience in many animal related fields including wildlife conservation, birds of prey, and veterinary hospitals, but her passion is in animal rescue.
 It is not only her calling but gives her “the opportunity to have positive, profound and lasting effects on the lives of animals and people every day.”

-Allyson shares her life with husband Ned, daughter Mila, and her beagle Rocky (aka Rock, Rock-Man, Beagy, Bug, Buggy, Bugster, Buddy).
-In her leisure time, Allyson enjoys spending time with family, jogging and going to the movies.
+Allyson shares her life with her husband, children and her beagle, Rocky (aka Rock, Rock-Man, Beagy, Bug, Buggy, Bugster, Buddy).
+In her leisure time, Allyson enjoys spending time with her family, jogging, embroidering anything and everything, and working with her sorority, Kappa Beta Gamma.

 Our Executive Assistant Janice, provides a high level of support to the Executive Director, the Board and the executive team.
 She supervises the administration department and is responsible for payroll function and assisting human resources with insurance and benefit administration.
 Janice also oversees the Society’s historical collection.
 Janice earned a Bachelor’s Degree in English from the University of Connecticut.
 She finds working for a charity “fulfilling because it is mission driven and nonprofit motivated.
 Our colleagues in animal welfare are a pleasure to work with for the very reason they chose a career in animal welfare, their kindness and compassion.”